 The back features a checkerboard pattern that gives it a bit of character.
 The inputs are side-facing, but they're set into the back, so they aren't the easiest to access with the TV wall-mounted on a fixed bracket.
 There are clips on the back of each foot for cable management.

 The TV has a very low native contrast ratio, so blacks look gray in the dark, and it isn't a good choice for watching movies.
 Sadly, there's no local dimming feature to improve it either.
-If you want something with a higher contrast, then check out the Sony X85K or the Samsung CU8000.
+If you want something with a higher contrast, check out the Sony X85K or the Samsung CU8000.

 This TV doesn't have a local dimming feature, so it can't adjust the backlight level of individual zones to brighten up highlights without impacting the rest of the image.
-However, the lack of dimming zones means that there's no distracting flicker or brightness changes as bright highlights move between zones.
+However, the lack of dimming zones means that there are no distracting flicker or brightness changes as bright highlights move between zones.

 The HDR peak brightness is mediocre.
 It isn't nearly high enough to make highlights pop and deliver a satisfying HDR experience.